pratas05/BookTrades/README.md

     pip install flask-login
     pip install bcrypt

-Advice: If you have problems with environment variables that may have already been created previously in your project, you should delete the ".venv" folder and create your environment variable again following the previous steps
+Advice: If you have problems with environment variables that may have already been created previously in your project, you should delete the ".venv" folder and create your environment variable again following the previous steps.

 ### Step 5: Set Up the Database
 If the database file (`book_trade.db`) already exists, you can skip this step.
 However, if you need to initialize or set up the database, follow these instructions:

 1. Ensure the `book_trade.db` file is present in your project directory.

 2. If the database doesn't exist or needs to be initialized, run the following command to set it up:
    ```bash
     python setup_database.py